 How does it work?

 Hair undergoes three phases of growth: growing, resting and shedding.
 The pulsed light coming from the laser breaks down and destroys the dark pigment in the hair called melanin during the growth phase.
 Hair will fall out within 10 to 14 days.
-It’s recommended to use a mild sugar scrub in the shower on the 10th day to help in hair removal and skin exfoliation.
+It’s recomended to use a mild sugar scrub in the shower on the 10th day to help in hair removal and skin exfoliation.

 What areas can be treated?